guertinlab/Nascent_RNA_Methods/README.md

     sed 's/"//g' | sed 's/chrMT/chrM/g' | sort -k5,5 > Homo_sapiens.GRCh38.${release}.bed
 ```

-The goal of the following operations is to define a set of exons that excludes all instances of first exons, define all introns, and define a set of all potential pause regions for a gene by taking the regino for 20 - 120 downstream of all exon 1 annotations.
+The goal of the following operations is to define a set of exons that excludes all instances of first exons, define all introns, and define a set of all potential pause regions for a gene by taking the region for 20 - 120 downstream of all exon 1 annotations.
 The `mergeBed` command collapses all overlapping intervals and the gene name information is lost.
-All first exon coordinates are subtracted using `subtractBed` and `intersectBed` effectively reassigns gene names to all remaining exons (REWRITE WITHOUT PASSIVE VOICE AND NOT STARTING THE SENTENCE WITH SOFTWARE THAT STARTS WITH A LOWERCASE LETTER).
+We exclude all first exon coordinates with `subtractBed`, then `intersectBed` reassigns gene names to all remaining exons.
 The final `awk` command defines a 100 base pause region window downstream of all transcription start sites based on the gene strand.

 ```
 #merge exon intervals that overlap each other